 How Much Do Kitchen Cabinets Cost?

-Of course, the costs associated with each type of cabinet will influence your choice.
+The costs associated with each type of cabinet may influence your choice.
 Here is a table summarizing the average prices we have seen across the thousands of projects we have dealt with (incl. materials and labour for different kitchen cabinet types) for a medium-sized kitchen (about 10ft x 12ft).

 |Cabinet type||Average price (materials, labour & installation)|